How to Use Mission Control on a Mac

 4. Click and drag an app to move it to a different virtual window.

-5. Hover your mouse over a virtual window, and click the X that appears to delete the window.
+5. Hover your mouse over a virtual window, and click on the arrows that appears to delete the window.
 If you delete a window with applications open in it, they will automatically move to the current virtual window.

 6. Move your mouse to the upper right and wait for a plus icon to appear.
 Click that icon to add a new space.